bevy-cheatbook/bevy-cheatbook/src/programming/res.md

 Resources allow you to store a single global instance of some data type, independently of entities.

-Use them for data that is truly global for your app, such configuration / settings.
+Use them for data that is truly global for your app, such as configuration / settings.

 Similar to components, any Rust type (`struct` or `enum`) can be used as a resource.